 Recognizing that the procurement, construction and implementation of this greenhouse gas-free portfolio would take time, the joint parties agreed to support PG&E in obtaining the state approvals needed to operate DCPP to the expiration of its current NRC operating licenses.

 This avoided an early shutdown of DCPP and associated negative economic and social impacts, including replacing the plant's output required to meet customer demand with non-greenhouse gas-free resources.

 As part of the joint proposal, PG&E immediately ceased any efforts on its part to renew the DCPP operating licenses, and asked the NRC to suspend consideration of the pending license renewal application.
 PG&E also committed to withdrawing the application upon CPUC approval of the joint proposal.

 PG&E does not believe long-term customer rates will increase as a result of the joint proposal.

-The parties to the agreement are jointly committed to supporting a successful transition for DCPP employees and the community.
+The joint proposal proposed support for a successful transition for DCPP employees and the greater San Luis Obispo County community.

 The $85 million community impact mitigation program would support the community with its transition and provide funding to support essential public services that the plant and the local community rely upon.